 - detailed information on the topic of salt

 - instructions for conducting different experiments

 - a small saltshaker for each child

 - a DIN A2 annual planner with class photo from the salt mine as a souvenir of this extraordinary learning opportunity deep below ground

 And then it gets underway:

-During an exciting tour of the mine tunnels and a ride across the salt lake, the class will gradually collect materials, clues and objects to put in their Salt Explorer Pouch.
+During an exciting tour of the mine tunnels, the class will gradually collect materials, clues and objects to put in their Salt Explorer Pouch.
 These will be used later during the lesson.
 Meanwhile, students and teachers love to race against one another on the miners’ slides.
 Great action indeed!
 After their visit, the whole class will also receive educational handouts to use when they get back to school, including more instructions for experiments along with the materials they need to conduct them.

 REGISTER FOR OUR SCHOOL NEWSLETTER!